rkaunismaa/LLaMa2_PlayGround/README.md

 5:31pm So tried everything again but using the instructions found at [Docker daemon configuration overview](https://docs.docker.com/config/daemon/) and this DOES work!
 Great!

+## Monday, January 8, 2024

+Just a reminder that sentence_transformers get loaded into the '/root/.cache/torch/sentence_transformers' folder ...